Inca Babies

-Inca Babies are an English post-punk band from Manchester, initially active between 1982 and 1988, reforming in 2007 featuring founder member and original songwriter Harry Stafford (guitars, vocals).
+Inca Babies are an English rock band from Manchester, initially active between 1982 and 1988, reforming in 2007 featuring founder member and original songwriter Harry Stafford (guitars, vocals).
 With a line-up of Rob Haynes (drums) David Carmichael (bass) and Jim Adama (Guitar) the Inca Babies have released further albums and continue to tour extensively in the UK and Europe.

 History

 The band was formed in Hulme, Manchester by Bill Marten (aka William Bonney) (bass), Harry Stafford (guitar) Julian Woropay (vocals) and Alan Brown (drums), taking influences from Link Wray, The Cramps, The Gun Club and The Birthday Party.
 The band's debut single "The Interior" was released in November 1983 on their own Black Lagoon label.
 Woropay left and Brown went on to form Big Flame and The Great Leap Forward.
 They were replaced by Mike Keeble (vocals) and Pete Bogg (drums).
 This new line-up released a debut album Rumble in 1985.

 Over the next five years they released a further six singles and four albums with several changes of line-up, 1988's Evil Hour featuring Clint Boon of Inspiral Carpets on keyboards.

 The band recorded four sessions for John Peel's BBC Radio 1 programme between 1984 and 1987.

 However the band folded in the late 1980s shortly after the release of Evil Hour.
 Stafford and Marten went on to form new outfit Houndgod With A Tumour and released the album Autograph My CIA Assassination Manual in 1989.
 The Inca Babies reformed for a concert in Munich in 2007 marking the 20th anniversary of the booking agency IBD.
 The Inca Babies had been the agency's first overseas act when it began.
 The Munich performance stimulated interest in the band and founder member Harry Stafford recruited Gold Blade drummer Rob Haynes to join full-time.

 The death of original bass player Bill Marten in 2008 came as Stafford was writing material for the band's first new album release in two decades.
 Former A Witness bassist and longstanding friend Vince Hunt stood in to complete the album and for dates across Europe in late 2009 and 2010.